5 Homes That Can Be Hard to Mortgage

 In trying to get a mortgage when buying a home, there are some home problems that can be overcome by a handyman - leaking pipes, broken doors and water stains on walls, for example.
 If they can be fixed before the appraisal or they're not major, a bank will often approve a loan.

-Here are five problems can make a home difficult to get a mortgage for:
+Here are five problems that can make a home difficult to get a mortgage for:

 1 - An overbuilt home

 If you've ever spent a weekend house-hunting, you've probably come across this house: It is built with top-of-the-line materials and looks out of place in the neighborhood.
 It's too big, in excellent condition and is too unique for the area.